Interior Design Undergraduate Program

 Distinctive Characteristics of the Interior Design Program

 The interior design program in the College of Human Ecology emphasizes the interactions between humans and the interior environment.
-Students are encouraged to become professionals who design interior spaces that are sustainable, founded on evidence-based strategies, and enhance user satisfaction, productivity and safety for all and at all stages of life.
+Students are encouraged to become professionals who design interior spaces that are sustainable, founded on evidence-based strategies, and enhance user satisfaction, health, wellbeing, productivity and safety for all and at all stages of life.

 The interior design program provides students the opportunity to explore the rich intersections between human ecological theory, design theory and interior design practice.
 Students develop competencies in creative two- and three-dimensional design, aesthetics, design thinking, application of the design process, design history, sustainability, ethics, color, lighting, acoustics, environmental comfort and building construction systems, codes, regulations and a broad spectrum of design communication skills.